t-minini/devon-rex-pp1-ci/README.md

 **Birme**: An online bulk image resizing tool.
 Birme is used to resize images quickly and efficiently, ensuring that they are optimized for the web without compromising on quality.

+**LinkedIn Post Inspector**: Post Inspector can help you identify the data missing on your page, and what you need to add for your content to have better previews in posts.

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.

 ## Bugs